-Babak Sani focuses his practice on intellectual property law with emphasis on the evaluation and analysis of patents and other IP assets in the context of licensing, technology transfers, acquisitions, and litigation.
+Babak Sani focuses his practice on intellectual property law with emphasis on the evaluation and analysis of patents and other IP assets in the context of licensing, litigation and post-grant challenges, technology transfers and acquisitions.
 He counsels clients on risks and opportunities presented by patent portfolios that often include international rights and involve global markets.

-A seasoned patent prosecutor, Mr. Sani has handled reexaminations and reissues at the USPTO and directed oppositions abroad.
+A seasoned patent practitioner, Mr. Sani has handled numerous inter partes review proceedings, reexaminations and reissues at the USPTO and directed oppositions abroad.
 He has developed international portfolios for some of the world's leading companies in semiconductor memories, mobile media devices, graphics processors and discrete power devices, as well as for smaller start-up companies in the telecommunications industry.
 Over the years, he has drafted and procured hundreds of patents in a variety of technologies, including analog and digital integrated circuits, semiconductor devices and processing, microprocessors, telecommunications, image processing, and consumer electronics.